 The annual Sonepur fair in Bihar is a vibrant rural fair that combines spirituality, sexuality, animal trading, and amusement.
 Street magicians, religious gurus and tantriks, pilgrims, snack stalls, handicrafts, rides, circus performers, martial artists and dancing girls all create a carnival like no other.

-Apparently, the Sonepur Fair has ancient origins back to the rule of India's first Emperor Chandragupta Maurya, who used to buy elephants and horses from it for his army.
-The Fair also commemorates the intervention of Lord Vishnu to end a great curse and long fight between elephant and crocodile in Hindu mythology.
-The elephant was saved, after bathing in the river and being attacked by the crocodile, by Lord Vishnu.
+The fair's origin has been traced back to the ancient reign of the Maurya Empire in the 4th century BC, when founder Chandragupta Maurya bought elephants and horses from it for his army.
+The fair also commemorates Lord Vishnu's intervention to end longstanding discord between elephant and crocodile in Hindu mythology.
+After bathing in the river and being attacked by the crocodile, the elephant was saved by Lord Vishnu.

-However, what really made the Fair remarkable and memorable for me was witnessing crowds of pilgrims taking holy bath at sunrise on Kartik Purnima (a particularly auspicious full moon), where the Ganges and Gandak rivers meet, to purify themselves and wash away any negativity.
+What really made the fair remarkable and memorable for me was witnessing crowds of pilgrims taking holy bath at sunrise on Kartik Purnima, where the Ganges and Gandak rivers meet, to purify themselves and wash away any negativity.

 At around 5 a.m., head down to the river bank and hire one of the many boats that are lined up there.
 For 200 rupees (if you negotiate well), a boatman will slowly take you up and down the river for a couple of hours while you remain enthralled by the activities going on along the waterfront.